 Achievement level (Percent Below Basic, Basic, Proficient, and Advanced) of SC 4th and 8th graders by subgroup on the most recent reporting of NAEP for Reading and Mathematics.
 Data will be reported for SC and the nation.

-State Department of Education, Office of Assessment

-National Center for Education Statistics (NCES)
+PROCEDURES: Collected by: State Department of Education, Office of Assessment Reported by: National Center for Education Statistics (NCES) Timeframe: Varies

-Varies

 Reported on School Cards: No Reported on District Cards: Yes Included in Accountability Measure: No